 Listen To Their Story – Professional Relationships at Work

 It is both necessary and fruitful to listen to their story in your work and professional world.
-On the surface, we may overlook the value of listening to their story at work matters.
-Many of us do not have the same depth of relationships in our professional environment.
-This may be true, but many workers do work and spend many hours of the day at work.
+On the surface, we may overlook the value of listening to their story at work.
+Many of us lack the same depth of relationships in our professional environment.
+This may be true, but many workers spend significant time at work, often working long hours.
 Why not view these situations as opportunities to build and cultivate strong, healthy relationships with our co-workers?
 This includes everyone from owners, CEOs/CFOs, managers, team leaders, staff, and part-time employees.
-Pay attention to how many conversations you have when not at work about people you work with.
+Pay attention to how many conversations you have outside of work about people you work with.
 If you think they are not important enough to listen to their story to get to know who they are and what they value, why are you talking about them so often?

 Listen To Their Story – Police and Armed Forces

-Recent events around the United States and beyond have made it clear that we can no longer pretend like there are no issues in how we train and view our police officers and armed forces.
-We can no longer act like everything is OK with our law enforcement officials, regardless of who they are or their standing in the community.
+Recent events across the United States and beyond have made it clear that we can no longer pretend there are no issues with how we train and view our police officers and armed forces.
+We can no longer act as if everything is okay with our law enforcement officials, regardless of who they are or their standing in the community.
 We need our police to feel safe from us, and we need to feel safe from them!
 This is incredibly important for creating safe and peaceful communities.
 We cannot do this without partnering with local police, who are critical during this shift.
 Please do not think we can do this without them; it would be naïve.

-We can build bridges with our local police if we listen to their story, and they will listen to our stories as well.
+We can build bridges with our local police if we listen to their stories, and they will listen to ours as well.
 Angry, aggressive officers are often that way for a reason.
 Years on the force have created hardened perspectives that get expressed as unnecessary violence.
 They are frustrated with not being able to make a difference in their community.
 Would you be any different?
-The same is true for the groups that are targeted by these officers and the resulting violence.
+The same is true for the groups that these officers and the resulting violence target.
 If you were one of these individuals or their family members, wouldn’t you be angry as well?
-What if it was your brother or father?
-Would you have a different perspective about your safety and trust in police?
-It is time for us to listen to each other’s stories and understand why we react the way we do so we can begin to build trust and respect for each other.
+What if it were your brother or father?
+Would you have a different perspective on your safety and trust in the police?
+It is time for us to listen to each other’s stories and understand why we react the way we do, so we can begin building trust and respect.
 It can be done if we listen with an open mind and heart.

 Listen To Their Story – Kids As Teachers

-Sometimes, I forget how well children can figure out how to negotiate and navigate through situations that they did not choose but have to “deal with” because of our choices.
-Kids are thrown together in families, schools, social circles, religious organizations, group gatherings, and events.
+Sometimes, I forget how well children can negotiate and navigate situations they did not choose but have to “deal with” because of our choices.
+Children are often brought together in families, schools, social circles, religious organizations, group gatherings, and various events.
 They play with kids who are not like them or live much differently, but they find a way to make it work most of the time.
-We tend to focus on when it isn’t working the way we think it should be based on what we want without them getting a vote.
-They just have to make do because we said so.
-Can you imagine if this was true for adults, too?
+We tend to focus on when it isn’t working the way we think it should, based on what we want, without giving them a vote.
+They have to make do because we said so.
+Can you imagine if this were true for adults as well?
 We choose where we work and, by default, whom we work with.
 We can leave and get another job if it feels challenging enough.
 We choose who we play and socialize with.
 They cannot make these decisions.

-Kids find a way because that is what you are supposed to do, and they would prefer to have fun and play than fight.
+Kids find a way because that is what they are supposed to do, and they would prefer to have fun and play than fight.
 I remember when I was a kid.
 The street I lived on had a cul-de-sac at the bottom of the hill.
 We often played kickball in the warmer months.
 Everybody played, regardless of age, gender, or skill level.
 We created somewhat equal teams because we wanted to have fun, competitive games.
-We did the same on the small basketball court in one of the kid’s driveways with a net and backboard.
+We did the same on the small basketball court in one of the kids’ driveways with a net and backboard.
 We played football, soccer, and baseball the same way.
 We weren’t saints.
 We had our share of fights, arguments, and differences.
-Sometimes a kid was “exiled” from the group but that was usually short-lived.
-The keys were that we were not able to choose another group of kids to play with, and there were no parents around to try to control how things should be, so we figured it out.
-Parents not being around was probably the most important factor in us making it work.
+Sometimes a kid was “exiled” from the group, but this was usually a short-lived occurrence.
+The key was that we couldn’t choose another group of kids to play with, and there were no parents around to try to control how things should be, so we figured it out.
+Parents not being around was probably the most important factor in our making it work.
 The boy who was in a wheelchair and the girl who was so much smaller and louder than everyone else created challenges.
 We worked it out without parents.
-The boy who played too rough and the one who cried too often for our collective liking were included and learned how to assimilate and be part of the group.
+The boy who played too roughly and the one who cried too often, for our collective liking, were included and learned to assimilate and be part of the group.

-Truthfully, I am not sure how many of the kids I actually liked, but that did not seem important.
-What was more important was the ability to take part and not ruin our collective need for fun and belonging.
-Kids moved away, and new ones replaced them.
+Truthfully, I am not sure how many of the kids I actually liked, but that did not seem important at the time.
+What was more important was the ability to take part without ruining our collective need for fun and belonging.
+Children moved away, and new ones took their place.
 Sometimes, their acceptance into the group was slow, but for others, it was immediate.
 Again, we were not perfect or the model community of neighborhood kids, just the ones who lived on the same block.

 Sometimes, we would venture a block or two away and play with other kids.
-At times, there was jealousy when this happened, but we would listen to their story and let them explain why and what they were looking for in their own words to the best of their ability.
-Parents were not the ones who navigated the system; the group did it without intervention, predominately, because we had no choice.
+At times, jealousy arose when this happened, but we would listen to their story and let them explain, in their own words, what they were looking for and why, to the best of their ability.
+Parents were not the ones who navigated the system; the group did so predominantly without intervention because we had no choice.
 The system worked because we let it, and on some level, we trusted “the system” even if we didn’t know it existed.

 Listen To Their Story – If You’re Brave Enough